-(a) The primary panel of a cannabis product shall be marked, stamped, or otherwise imprinted with the universal symbol.
+The primary panel of a cannabis product shall be marked, stamped, or otherwise imprinted with the universal symbol.

-(ab) The symbol shall replicate the following in form and shall be black in color:
+(a) The symbol shall replicate the following in form and shall be black in color:

-(bc) The symbol shall be no smaller in size than half (.5) inch by half (.5) inch and shall be printed legibly and conspicuously black in color.
+(b) The symbol shall be no smaller in size than half (.5) inch by half (.5) inch and shall be printed legibly and conspicuously black in color.
 For packaging that is dark in color, the symbol may be made conspicuous by printing the symbol on, or outlining the symbol with, a contrasting color.

-(d) The symbol shall be no smaller in size than one half (.5) inch by one half (.5) inch and shall be printed legibly and conspicuously.
+(c) The symbol shall be no smaller in size than half (.5) inch by half (.5) inch and shall be printed legibly and conspicuously.

-(e) The symbol shall not be altered or cropped in any way other than to adjust the sizing for placement on the primary panel.
+(d) The symbol shall not be altered or cropped in any way other than to adjust the sizing for placement on the primary panel.